servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 3. THE MIDPOINT OF THE TRIBULATION — THE TRUE PROPHETIC END OF THE CHURCH AGE Scripture clearly marks a midpoint in the final seven years by several major events:
 	1	The Death of the Two Witnesses
-	?
-Revelation 11:7–10 —
+	◦	Revelation 11:7–10 —
-	?	“when they shall have finished their testimony, the beast… shall make war against them, and shall overcome them, and kill them.”
+	▪	“when they shall have finished their testimony, the beast… shall make war against them, and shall overcome them, and kill them.”
-	?	their bodies lie in the street,
+	▪	their bodies lie in the street,
-	?	the world rejoices over their death.
+	▪	the world rejoices over their death.
 	2	A Great Earthquake in Jerusalem
-	?
-Revelation 11:13 —
+	◦	Revelation 11:13 —
-	?
-“And the same hour was there a great earthquake, and the tenth part of the city fell… and the remnant were affrighted, and gave glory to the God of heaven.”
+	▪	“And the same hour was there a great earthquake, and the tenth part of the city fell… and the remnant were affrighted, and gave glory to the God of heaven.”
 	3	The Beast’s Period of Full Authority
-	?
-Revelation 13:5 —
+	◦	Revelation 13:5 —
-	?	“and power was given unto him to continue forty and two months.” (the last 3½ years) ?
-This aligns with the second half, when Satan’s dominion is most open and intense.
+	▪	“and power was given unto him to continue forty and two months.” (the last 3½ years) ◦	This aligns with the second half, when Satan’s dominion is open and intense.
 	4	The Awakening of a Remnant of Israel
-	?
-Revelation 11:13 again — “the remnant were affrighted, and gave glory to the God of heaven.”
+	◦	Revelation 11:13 again — “the remnant were affrighted, and gave glory to the God of heaven.”
-	?
-This is at least the beginning of a response from Israel, the first crack of repentance under fear and conviction.
+	◦	This is at least the beginning of a response from Israel, the first crack of repentance under fear and conviction.
 In the prophetic structure of this study:
 	•	The rapture removes Philadelphia and begins Laodicea’s chastening.
 	•	The first half of the Tribulation includes:
-	?
-Laodicea’s awakening and martyrdom,
+	◦	Laodicea’s awakening and martyrdom,
-	?	the two witnesses testifying in Jerusalem for 1,260 days, ?	the final, overlapping witness to both Jew and Gentile.
+	◦	the two witnesses testifying in Jerusalem for 1,260 days, ◦	the final, overlapping witness to both Jew and Gentile.
 	•	The midpoint (death of the witnesses, great earthquake, remnant giving glory, beast’s 42 months) is the real turning point.
 At the midpoint:
 	•	The last major witness to the nations (the two witnesses) is silenced.
 	•	The remnant of Israel begins to respond in fear and glory to God (Rev. 11:13).
 	•	Satan’s authority on earth becomes more direct and unrestrained (Rev. 13:5–7).
 This turning point fits the cry of Habakkuk:
-“O LORD, I have heard thy speech, and was afraid:
+“O LORD, I have heard thy speech, and was afraid: O LORD, revive thy work in the midst of the years, in the midst of the years make known; in wrath remember mercy.” — Habakkuk 3:2
-O LORD, revive thy work in the midst of the years, in the midst of the years make known; in wrath remember mercy.” — Habakkuk 3:2 In this prophetic arrangement:
+In this prophetic arrangement:
 	•	The Church Age, understood as the full seven-church structure (ending with Laodicea), effectively closes at the midpoint of the Tribulation:
-	?
-Philadelphia has already been caught away.
+	◦	Philadelphia has already been caught away.
-	?
-Laodicea has been awakened, sifted, and martyred.
-(Rev 13:15) ?
-The remaining focus shifts decisively to Israel and to the finishing of the mystery of God (cf. Rev. 10:7).
+	◦	Laodicea has been awakened, sifted, and martyred.
+(Rev 13:15) ◦	The remaining focus shifts decisively to Israel and to the finishing of the mystery of God (cf. Rev. 10:7).
 From that midpoint onward:
 	•	Israel’s remnant rises into its final prophetic role,
 	•	the beast’s dominion becomes fully open,